When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Stuff Verdict

 If it’s performance you’re after, look no further – a simply incredible experience, now with a step-forward software experience with Apple Intelligence.
-Upgrades come at a hefty price though.
+Upgrades may come at a hefty price, but these l

 Pros